HOME MEDICINE CABINET

 This is where you get the largest number of similar products and the highest time pressure.
 Syrups, drops, suppositories, thermometer, dressings, seasonal items.
 On top of that, the children’s section has to be clearly separate from adult products.

-Caring for an elderly parent
+Caring for an older parent

-When you help a parent or grandparent, the problem is often not a lack of medicines but a lack of a shared view.
+When you help a parent or grandparent, the problem is often not a lack of medicines but a lack of a shared picture.
 What is at home?
 What is about to expire?
 What has already been bought?
 Who can see this?

 A home with more than one cabinet

 This is more common than people realise.
 One drawer at home.
 Something in the car.
 Something at the grandparents’.
 Something ready for travel.
-At some point you stop having “a cabinet”.
+At some point you stop having “a medicine cabinet”.
 You have several scattered stashes.

 This is where the digital model delivers the most.
 Instead of remembering locations and keeping separate lists, you have one system that organises several places.